 When it comes to conservation, giraffe compete with more charismatic species such as elephant and lion, particularly for funding.
 It is estimated that the current giraffe population is a quarter of the African elephant's.
-This discrepancy, and little-known fact by most in the world, understandably leads many people to assume that giraffe are everywhere and do not face a conservation crisis - but the 40% population decline over the past three decades clearly demonstrates that it does.
+This discrepancy, and little-known fact by most in the world, understandably leads many people to assume that giraffe are everywhere and do not face a conservation crisis - but the almost 30% population decline over the past three decades clearly demonstrates that it does.

-The extent of poaching and its subsequent changes in giraffe population dynamics is still poorly understood.
+The extent of poaching and its subsequent changes in giraffe population dynamics are still poorly understood.
 It is a subject that needs to be further addressed but, already, reports from various parts of Africa are not positive.
+At the same time, there are clear conservation successes where pro-active support for giraffe has been provided.